How to Clarify

 Doubt is closely related to idea of ignorance, but these two notions are different in that doubt involves a specific type of feeling not required by ignorance.
 That is, when a person doubts a proposition, they feel uncertain.
 However, a person may be ignorant of something without feeling doubt about it.
 For example, if Liz is a computer programmer, she may have doubts about whether a program she has written will work.
 In contrast, Tek does not have any doubts about whether this program will work since he does not know of the program’s existence.

-A fifth way of clarifying an idea is to distinguish its different senses.
+Another way to clarifying an idea is to disambiguate the idea.
 To illustrate, let’s consider two different senses of the term “doubt”:

 There are at least two different kinds of doubt.
 The first kind of doubt, we might call “emotional doubt”.
 This is where you feel uncertain about something but still act as though it is true.
 In contrast, there is emotional and active doubt.
 This is where you feel uncertain about something but act in a way that is consistent with your uncertainty about its truth.
 To illustrate, I may feel uncertain whether a glass floor in a large building will support my weight even though I have been assured by a team of engineers who are currently standing on the floor.
 If I nervously walk across the floor, I feel uncertain but I act in a way that is consistent with me believing it will support my weight.
 In this case, my doubt is theoretical.

-Sixth, it can also be helpful to highlight common misconceptions people about certain ideas (or aspects of the idea that are controversial).
+It can also be helpful to highlight common misconceptions people about certain ideas (or aspects of the idea that are controversial).
 Specifying these misconceptions may be helpful since even after you have separated two different meanings of a term, people may backslide into treating the term in an ambiguous way.

 A common example involves the use of the words “wrong” or “bad”.
 Some people talk as though what is legally bad (against the law) is the same as what is morally bad (evil).
 After you distinguish these two senses, people tend to accept that there are two different senses.
 However, they will later return to using them synonymously.
 Drawing attention to the fact that people incorrectly (or controversially) talk as though they believe “X is morally bad if and only illegal” may help to free them from this confusion.